csoltenborn/GoogleTestAdapter/README.md

 #### Debugging GTA

-Note that test discovery as well as test execution will be performed in processes different from the VS one.
-Therefore, to debug GTA's discovery and execution code, you need to manually attach a debugger to these processes.
-To support this, the class `GoogleTestAdapter.Helpers.TestEnvironment` contains a member variable `DebugMode` defaulting to `false`.
-Set this to `true` and start the VS development instance.
-As soon as your code is triggered, a dialog shows the id of the process the code is executed in.
-Switch to the other VS instance, attach a debugger to the according process, and click the OK button of the dialog to continue execution of the GTA code.
-Your breakpoints will now be hit.

-Alternatively, you can [configure Windows to automatically attach a debugger](https://msdn.microsoft.com/en-us/library/a329t4ed(v=vs.100).aspx) whenever the processes for test discovery or test execution are started.
+When you select *Debug/Start (Without) Debugging* an [experimental instance of Visual Studio](https://msdn.microsoft.com/en-us/library/vstudio/bb166560.aspx) will start and have the current build of GTA deployed.
+You can test and debug the extension here.

+Note that test discovery and execution will not run as part of the Visual Studio process `devenv.exe`.
+It will spawn some of the following processes (depending on *Test/Test Settings/Default Processor Architecture*):
+* `te.processhost.managed.exe` (test discovery and execution for X86)
+* `vstest.discoveryengine.exe` (test discovery for X64)
+* `vstest.executionengine.exe` (test execution for X64)

+A convenient way to get your debugger attached is to set the boolean flag `GoogleTestAdapter.Helpers.TestEnvironment.DebugMode` to `true` and recompile GTA.
+Now you will get a chance to semi-automatically attach your debugger each time new GTA discovery or execution process is spawned (using the power of [just-in-time debugging](https://msdn.microsoft.com/en-us/library/5hs4b7a6.aspx)).

 #### Contributions